video-dev/hls.js/README.md

 Pull requests are welcome.
 Here is a quick guide on how to start.

-- First, checkout the repository and install required dependencies
+- First, checkout the repository and install the required dependencies

 ```sh
 git clone https://github.com/video-dev/hls.js.git